Skip to main content

 Pros

-• Historically strong long-term performance
+• Historically associated with strong long-term performance

 Cons

-• May take time to pay off
+• May take time for the market valuation to shift

 2. Growth Investing